 Take a second and think back to your morning today.
 What was it like?
 Peaceful, relaxing, and energizing?
-Or frantic, scattered, and rushed (you know, the kind of morning where you’re chugging down a cup of coffee and just trying to get your kids out the door in one piece)?
+Or frantic, scattered, and rushed (you know, the kind of morning where you’re chugging down breakfast and just trying to get the door in one piece)?

 If you’re like most people, it was the latter.

 “Busy” seems to be the word of choice these days, and it seems like we’re always rushing from task to task, trying to hurry up and move on to the next thing — sometimes without even finishing what we’ve just started.

 If you want to be more balanced and productive throughout your day, trust me when I say that the best thing you can do for yourself is to set up a solid morning routine that elevates your mood and has you feeling ready to tackle the day.

 How you start off your morning definitely sets the tone for the rest of the day — whether it’s a scattered and frantic tone or one that’s cool, calm, and collected.
 By spending a few precious minutes in the morning indulging in a some of your favorite things, you can face every day as your best, most energetic and joyful self.

 Today, I want to challenge you to spend 10-15 minutes creating a solid morning routine for yourself.
 It doesn’t have to be crazy long or complicated — just a few quick and simple activities that make you feel great first thing in the morning.